 Ask Nigel Collections Agency

-I have set up this site to help you understand the Debt Collection process.
-Along with our solicitor, barrister and Insolvency practitioner we have over 25 years’ experience in Defending Debt Claims, so it follows that the best people to ask about Debt Collection would be someone who knows all the loopholes in defending them.
+I have set up this service to help you understand the Debt Collection process.
+Along with a solicitor, barrister and Insolvency practitioner we have many years’ experience in Defending Debt Claims, so it follows that the best people to ask about Debt Collection would be someone who knows all the loopholes in defending them.

 What is a debt?

 A debt is a Liquidated sum payable by agreement (Typically in a contract)

 How Can We Help?